Welcome to Our Patient Portal

 Meet Leanne Linscott

-Leanne Linscott, a 50 year old Radiologic Technologist and Mammographer from Bar Harbor, Maine, moved to Boston in June of 2010 to manage the Breast Imaging Center at Beth Israel Deaconess Medical Center.
+Leanne Linscott, a Radiologic Technologist and Mammographer from Bar Harbor, Maine, moved to Boston in June of 2010 to manage the Breast Imaging Center at Beth Israel Deaconess Medical Center.
 As she looked forward to a hospital conference the following year, Leanne anticipated unexpected challenges, but none as big as the one she would face in her personal life.

 After an uneventful morning working in her office, Leanne sat down to enjoy a welldeserved lunch break with colleagues before the conference began.
 Suddenly, Leanne felt as though she was unable to breathe and became unresponsive.
 Surrounded by physicians and nurses, they quickly rushed to her aid and when they discovered that her heart had stopped beating, they initiated CPR and placed a breathing tube in her airway..
 After regaining a pulse, Leanne was quickly brought to the BIDMC Emergency Department, where she was evaluated and treated by the post cardiac arrest center team.